stasm/raptor-compare/README.md

 the performance by 30 milliseconds.

-The remaining results, including the apparent 133 ms speed-up, are not significant and might be due to a random instability of the data.
+The remaining results, including the apparent 133 ms speed-up, are not significant and might be caused by a random instability of the data.
+Try increasing the sample size (via the `RUNS` variable; see below) and run `test-perf` again.

 Installation